antimatter15/articles/2010/JavaScript canvas to (Animated) GIF/index.md

 ![This is the raw canvas element saved as a non-animated PNG](raw_canvas.png)

-I've [tried this before](2009/08/webworkers-canvas-glif-gifencoder-client-side-animated-gif-generation/) but it didn't work. &lt;canvas&gt; can't do toDataURL('image/gif'), and the primitive GLIF library couldn't do much so I never had the opportunity to test my gif-merging code that I had.
+I've [tried this before](2009/08/webworkers-canvas-glif-gifencoder-client-side-animated-gif-generation/) but it didn't work. `<canvas>` can't do `toDataURL('image/gif')`, and the primitive GLIF library couldn't do much so I never had the opportunity to test my gif-merging code that I had.
 But I'm at it again, this time, porting it from the AS3GIF library, an awesomely comprehensive bitmap to binary gif encoder that even supports LZW compression (and the patent has luckily expired.
 Yay!).
 AS3Gif is supposed to "play and encode animated GIFs", but since web pages can usually natively play GIFs fine, it's only a port of the GIFEncoder portions of the library.
 And it works really well.
 The rest of this post is copied from the[ Github readme](http://github.com/antimatter15/jsgif).
 Interesting how the w2_embed/anonybot embed post was a blog post turned into readme, this is a readme turned into blogpost.
 I'll start with a link to the Github repo anyway:

 [http://github.com/antimatter15/jsgif](http://github.com/antimatter15/jsgif)